DBraun/DawDreamer/README.md

 # A graph is a meaningfully ordered list of tuples.
 # In each tuple, the first item is an audio processor.
-# The second item is this audio processor's list of input processors.
+# The second item is this audio processor's list of input processors by their unique names.
-# You must create each processor with a unique name
-# and refer to these unique names in the lists of inputs.
+# Note that you can use either hard-coded strings or `get_name()` to make this list.
 # The audio from the last tuple's processor will be accessed automatically later by engine.get_audio()
 graph = [
   (synth, []),  # synth takes no inputs, so we give an empty list.